Thrush in men

 Although a penile yeast infection is easily treated, it is always advised to take precautionary steps to lower the risk of developing one.
 Ensuring proper hygiene and going for loose-fitting, breathable clothing are some of the simplest and most effective actions to help you prevent male thrush.

 You have been careful but still got thrush?
 Don’t worry – thrush is effectively treated with over-the-counter medication, which should relieve the first symptoms in 3 to 14 days.
-Some of the most popular thrush remedies include creams, applied to the head of the penis 2-3 times daily, and oral capsules, such as Canesten Thrush External Cream or Canesten Thrush Oral Capsule.
+Some of the most popular thrush remedies include creams, applied to the head of the penis 2-3 times daily, such as Canesten Antifungal Cream Clotrimazole 1%.

 Take a look at some additional prevention tips: